Fractionally-Supervised Classification: Weighted Likelihood

-where $\lambda_1, \lambda_2, \dots, \lambda_m$ are relevance weights that incorporate the importance of each population to the inference of $\bTheta_1$.
-Notice that setting $m=1$ yields the traditional likelihood.
-Herein, we assume positive-valued weights and fix $\lambda_1 + \dots + \lambda_m = 1$; however, this restriction could be relaxed to allow for negative weights (cf.\ \cite{huZidek2002}).
+where $\rw_1, \rw_2, \dots, \rw_m$ are likelihood weights.
+Herein, we assume positive-valued weights and fix $\rw_1 + \dots + \rw_m = 1$; however, this restriction could be relaxed \citep[cf.][]{huZidek2002}.
 Naturally, the maximum weighted likelihood estimator (MWLE) is found by maximizing the weighted likelihood presented in (\ref{WL}).
 Asymptotic properties for the class of MWLE estimators are given by \cite{wang2004}.

-\section{Fractionally-supervised Classification}
+\section{Fractionally-Supervised Classification}